jncc/deli/README.md

 To run as a Docker image
 ------------------------

 For some reason or other.
+Might need to `sudo` if Ubuntu isn't set up quite right.
+Make sure to build first, e.g. npm run build:prod

     docker build -t deli .
     docker run -t -p 8888:80 deli